Serenablack/Serenablack/README.md

 ### Software Engineer

 - 🔭 I’m currently working on: learning, staying updated and optimizing my code
-- 🌱 I’m currently learning: Fastapi
+- 🌱 I’m currently learning: Fastapi, GraphQl
 - 💬 Ask me where the bugs are ...

 <br/>